Free White Paper: Master Your Distribution and Boost Your Competitiveness with Price Observatory and Price Monitoring!

 1. 1.
 Price Transparency and Total Price Display

 One of the main components of the Omnibus Directive concerns price transparency and the obligation to display the Total Price of a product or service.
+The Total Price must be displayed at the beginning of the purchase process and must include all taxes, surcharges and shipping charges.

 2. Transparency Regarding Promotions, Strikethrough Prices and Price Changes